Wednesday, June 2, 2010

 The first show I know about at The Trauma was February 24-26, 1967 with Lothar and The Hand People.
 The last I can confirm was The Mothers of Invention playing 6 nights at The Trauma at the end of 1967 (December 26-31).
 Unfortunately, Rubin's excellent timing merely provided a "proof of concept" for the Electric Factory, which opened up in February 1968, just a block away.
 Apparently The Trauma survived into early 1968, but it could not compete with its larger rival.

-Another early Philadelphia area psychedelic venue was a club called The Kaleidoscope, in a converted movie theater n Main Street in the suburban town of Mayanuk.
+Another early Philadelphia area psychedelic venue was a club called The Kaleidoscope, in a converted movie theater n Main Street in the Philadelphia neighborhood of Mayanuk.
 I do not know the exact address.
 The proprietor was one David Carroll.
 I'm not sure how long it was open (a Commenter reports that it opened after The Trauma).
 Among the only groups that I know for sure that played The Kaleidoscope were The Mandrake Memorial, who was one of (if not the) founding underground groups on the Philadelphia scene, and The Ultimate Spinach (from Massachusetts).
 A New Jersey garage band called The Satyrs recalled opening for the Spinach and Mandrake Memorial at The Kaleidoscope, but other than that I know little about the venue.
 Apparently the Kaleidoscope did not survive the opening of the Electric Factory.